jwaltzjr/pterabot/readme.md

 # Setup

- - Navigate to the project folder
+ - Navigate to the project folder&nbsp;
  `cd C:\Path\To\Project\`
- - Create and activate the virtual environment
+ - Create and activate the virtual environment&nbsp;
-`python -m venv env`
+`python -m venv env`&nbsp;
 `.\env\Source\activate`
- - Install the dependencies
+ - Install the dependencies&nbsp;
 `pip install -r requirements.txt`
  - Generate your config.json file using config-sample.json as a guide